 AJ joined Watsi on March 12th, 2013.
-Eight years ago, AJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-AJ's most recent donation traveled 8,500 miles to support Shantel, a 5-year-old girl from Kenya, to fund fracture repair surgery.
+Nine years ago, AJ joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+AJ's most recent donation traveled 1,900 miles to support Michael, a precious 20-month-old baby from Haiti, to fund the costs for heart surgery.

 AJ has funded healthcare for 125 patients in 13 countries.